 We are thrilled to announce that in 2020 the Friends of Tower Hamlets Cemetery Park were awarded a National Lottery Heritage Fund grant to create a Conservation Management Plan that will help us plan for our future.
-This grant will span over the course of 2 years (finishing in September 2022) and will also enable us to expand our offer of heritage activities and training across the site.
-The project was also supported by The Pilgrim Trust in 2021 who awarded us an additional £10,000 to help pay for surveys and studies that will help to inform our plan.
+This grant will span over the course of 2 years (finishing in September 2022) and will also enable us to expand our offer of heritage activities and training across the site and engage more people in our amazing history.
+The project was also supported by The Pilgrim Trust in 2021 who awarded us an additional £10,000 to help pay for surveys and site studies that will help to inform our plan.

 The Conservation Management Plan will help us to better understand and conserve our history, the biodiversity of our site and the things our community love best about Tower Hamlets Cemetery Park.
 The Conservation Management Plan will involve input from our community, our stakeholders and from heritage and biodiversity professionals to help us better understand the significance of our amazing historic cemetery and urban woodland.

 A Conservation Management Plan is a document that will help us:

 - Understand why the Cemetery Park matters and to whom

 - Understand what is happening to our heritage and what needs preserving